Electronic Records Related to World War II

 Record Group 389: Records of the Office of the Provost Marshal General

 Collection ADBC: Records of the American Defenders of Bataan and Corregidor

 In addition to the series and files listed in this reference report, the unit has custody of other electronic series containing World War II-era records.
-Descriptions of them are in NARA's Archival Research Catalog (ARC).
+Description of them are in NARA's online catalog.
 Some are described in Theodore J. Hull's article, "Electronic Records in the National Archives for World War II Research," that appeared in the Fall 1994 issue of Prologue.

 - Records of Duty Locations for Naval Intelligence Personnel, 1942-1945

 This series has information about military intelligence personnel attached to Naval Group China during World War II.

 Technical Documentation: 74 pages of main documentation; layouts and code tables available through or by request.